Top 7 Best Solar Companies in Maine (2023 Reviews)

 Chances are that most reputable solar installers in Maine will handle the logistics behind your net metering arrangement.
 However, there are a few preliminary steps you can take to ensure you receive a quick and smooth net metering process.
 These include:

 NEM is an outstanding program that helps solar customers offset and even eliminate their energy bills in some cases.
-Maine’s net energy metering policy is as good as it gets with a retail credit rate for all excess energy.
-This perk is especially useful in areas like Maine, where electricity rates are well above the national average.3
+Maine’s net energy metering policy sometimes offers the full retail credit rate for all excess energy, while other customers might get a lower avoided cost rate.
+Either way, this perk is especially useful in areas like Maine, where electricity rates are well above the national average.3

 We should mention that the PUC in Maine has struggled to keep up with demand in terms of new customers joining the program.
 However, the state has a progressive RPS goal that incentivizes utility companies and local energy authorities to maintain its NEM program.
 As such, we expect that it will continue to benefit homeowners for years to come.